InfoBridge: Mutual Information estimation via Bridge Matching: Related Work

 \textbf{Non-diffusion-based generative estimators.} Parametric density models—such as normalizing flows and variational autoencoders—can be used to estimate MI via density estimation~\citep{song2020understanding_limitations,mcallester2020limitations_MI, Ao_Li_2022entropy_estimation_normflows, duong2023dine}.
 However, results in~\citep[Figures 1,2]{song2020understanding_limitations} show that direct PDF estimation may introduce significant bias.
 To address this, recent works~\citep{duong2023dine,butakov2024normflows,dahlkeflow} avoid PDF estimation and instead estimate the density ratio in~\eqref{eq:MI_definition_PDF}, leveraging the invariance property of MI.
 While these methods perform better on synthetic benchmarks, they may still suffer from inductive biases introduced by simplified closed-form approximations.

-\textbf{Discriminative estimators.} Another class of MI estimators relies on training a classifier to distinguish between samples from $ \pi(x_0, x_1) $ and the product of marginals $ \pi(x_0)\pi(x_1) $, as in MINE~\citep{belghazi2018mine}, InfoNCE~\citep{oord2019infoNCE}, and related methods~\citep{song2020understanding_limitations}.
+\textbf{Discriminative estimators.} Another class of MI estimators relies on training a classifier to distinguish between samples from the joint distribution $ \pi(x_0, x_1) $ and the product of marginals $ \pi(x_0)\pi(x_1) $, as in MINE~\citep{belghazi2018mine}, InfoNCE~\citep{oord2019infoNCE}, fDIME~\citep{letizia2024mutual_fDIME} and SMILE~\citep{song2020understanding_limitations}.
 These approaches use variational bounds on KL divergence and offer parametric estimators suitable for high-dimensional and complex data.
-However, they suffer from theoretical limitations, such as high variance in MINE and large batch size requirements in InfoNCE~\citep{song2020understanding_limitations}.
+Despite their scalability, they suffer from well-known theoretical limitations, such as high variance in MINE and large batch size requirements in InfoNCE~\citep{song2020understanding_limitations}.
 Recent high-MI and complex distributions based benchmarks further indicate that discriminative methods may underperform compared to generative approaches ~\citep{franzese2024minde,butakov2024normflows}.

 \paragraph{Neural Diffusion Estimator for MI (MINDE).} One of the most recent generative methods for MI Estimation is diffusion-based \citep{song2021sde} MINDE \citep{franzese2024minde}.
 To estimate $\KL{\pi^A}{\pi^B}$ the authors learn two standard backward diffusion models to generate data from distributions $\pi^A$ and $\pi^B$, e.g., for $\pi^A$: